Alcohol Rehab Tampa

 All of our treatment programs are in-network with private health insurance companies.
 Most private health insurance policies cover addiction treatment.
 Addiction treatment services cover alcohol and drug rehab in a variety of settings, also known as levels of care.

 Residential treatment programs like Turning Point of Tampa specialize in addiction treatment and co-occurring disorders.
-Our Partial Day Treatment and intensive outpatient treatment programs are all located on one campus.
+Our Partial Day Treatment and intensive outpatient treatment programs are all located on one camp

 Alcohol abuse is a pattern of drinking that results in harm to oneself or others.
 Alcohol abuse can lead to physical problems, such as liver disease, and mental health problems, such as depression.